Groups with a finite Busemann boundary are virtually cyclic: Introduction

 The fact that all Cayley graphs of virtually-$\Z$ groups have only finitely many Busemann points was shown in \cite{TY16}.
 An alternative short proof was provided by Sam Shepperd, see \cite{RY23}.
-The other direction, \ie the implication that if every Cayley graph has a finite metric-functional boundary then the group is virtually-$\Z$, was shown in \cite{RY23}.
+More strongly, the equivalence $(1)\Leftrightarrow(2)$, \ie every Cayley graph has a finite metric-functional boundary if and only if the group is virtually-$\Z$, was shown in \cite{RY23}.
 This note complements these previous works proving that if there exists one Cayley graph with a finite set of Busemann points, then the group must be virtually-$\Z$ (and thus all Cayley graphs have a finite metric-functional boundary).

 In order to prove Theorem \ref{thm:main}, we must first analyze the virtually-Abelian case.

 \begin{thm} Let $d_S$ be a Cayley metric on a finitely generated, infinite, virtually Abelian group $G$.
 Then, $\p_b (G,d_S)$ is finite if and only if $G$ is virtually-$\Z$. \end{thm}